2018 GFR NO LONGER NECESSARY FOR DOTAREM CONTRAST MRI

 AT ALL PRINCETON RADIOLOGY PRIVATE IMAGING OFFICES

 Princeton Radiology is dedicated to providing the safest and most accurate imaging for your diagnostic needs.
-To that end, we have recently changed the gadolinium-based contrast agent (GBCA) that is used throughout our practice for contrast enhanced MRI studies.
+To that end, we have recently changed the gadolinium-based contrast agent (GBCA) that is used throughout our practice for Dotarem contrast MRI studies.

 After extensive research and review, Princeton Radiology has selected Dotarem® (gadoterate meglumine) as our GBCA of choice.
 Dotarem is the only macrocyclic and ionic gadolinium-based contrast agent available in the United States and demonstrates the highest intrinsic stability and lowest retention with excellent diagnostic characteristics.